Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 # 8 Generalized Linear Models and Exponential Family

-Remeber that we have "coincidence" where the updating of logistic regression and least mean square regress ends up with same form.
+Remeber that we have "coincidence" where the updating of logistic regression and least mean square regression ends up with same form.
 They are special cases in the big family called GLM.
 The reason why it is called linear is because every distribution in this family places a linear relationship between varaibles and their weights.

 Before going to GML, we fisrt talk about exponential family distributions as the foundation to GLM.
 We define that a class of distribution is in the exponential family if it can be written in the form: